skjerns/3dprintedbrain_docker/README_wsl_version.md

 <img title="" src="./md_assets/3a5b470407b7d8dcfb1e6cfee7a785ca425898a8.jpg" alt="2021-09-11 10.44.37.jpg" width="203" data-align="left">

-# 3D print your brain using Docker
+# 3D print your brain using WSL (Windows 10)

-This is an updated version of [miykael/3dprintyourbrain](https://github.com/miykael/3dprintyourbrain) adapted to work using Docker.
-This should make the process as reproducible as possible.
-If everything goes well, you just need to build the Dockerfile and then run a the command with the NIFTI image and will get a readily reconstructed STL mesh for 3D printing.
+This is an updated version of [miykael/3dprintyourbrain](https://github.com/miykael/3dprintyourbrain) adapted to work under Windows using the Subsystem for Linux (WSL2 using Ubuntu).

---- work in progress ---

 For this project I'm using